LukasW01/quadratauge/SECURITY.md

 # Security Policy

-This policy is based on the [CISA vulnerability disclosure policy template](https://www.cisa.gov/vulnerability-disclosure-policy-template) and the Policy that [Keycloak](https://github.com/keycloak/keycloak) uses.
+This policy is based on the [CISA vulnerability disclosure policy template](https://www.cisa.gov/vulnerability-disclosure-policy-template) and [Keycloak](https://github.com/keycloak/keycloak).

 ## Introduction

 This policy supports our open approach and is intended to give security researchers clear guidelines for submitting and coordinating discovered vulnerabilities with us.
 In complying with this policy, you authorize us to work with you to understand and resolve the issue quickly.
-For more details about our processes, please read the security charter.

 ## Guidelines